gi-ev/LNI-proceedings/README.md

   - Linux: Execute `prepare-papers.sh`
   - Windows: Execute `prepare-papers.bat`
 18. Compile the final proceedings
-    - Linux: Execute `make-proceeding.sh` to execute all required steps
+    - Linux: Execute `make-proceedings.sh` to execute all required steps
     - Windows: Execute `make-proceedings.bat` to execute all required steps
 19. Shrink the size of the final pdf:
     - Rename `proceedings.pdf` to `proceedings-large.pdf`